bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 1. *Input-streaming* - handles external inputs, does data deduplication, transforms raw data to objects.

-2. *Output-streaming* - handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, SQL database, etc.).

-3. *Regular-streaming* (base type) - a generic module which receives an event, does some data transformation and sends transformation to the next processing step.
+2. *Regular-streaming* (base type) - the most generic module which receives events, transforms data element by element and sends them to the next processing step.

-4. *Batch-streaming* - a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular-streaming type).
+3. *Batch-streaming* - a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular-streaming type).
 For each stream input messages are collected into batches.
 Then batches are collected in a window.
 Windows of several streams are transferred to the module for processing.
 Thus, the module allows processing of data from several streams at the same time.
+In SJ-Platform the data is processed applying the method of a sliding window.

+4. *Output* - handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, SQL database, RESTful).

 The modules can be strung in a pipeline as illustrated below: